graelo/website/content/tokio/tutorial/channels.md

 }
 ```

-The `mpsc` channel is used to **send** commands to the task managing the redis
-connection.
-The multi-producer capability allows messages to be sent from many
-tasks.
 Creating the channel returns two values, a sender and a receiver.
 The two
-handles are used separately.
-They may be moved to different tasks.
+handles are used separately, and may each be moved to different tasks.

 The channel is created with a capacity of 32.
 If messages are sent faster than
 they are received, the channel will store them.
 Once the 32 messages are stored
-in the channel, calling `send(...).await` will go to sleep until a message has
+in the channel, any `send(...).await` call will go to sleep until a message has
-been removed by the receiver.
+been removed from the channel by the receiver.

-Sending from multiple tasks is done by **cloning** the `Sender`.
-For example:
+Sending from multiple tasks is done by **cloning** the `Sender` handle.
+Here is
+a simple example in which each message is a `String`:

 ```rust
 use tokio::sync::mpsc;